The Carbon Footprint Initiative Story

 The Carbon Footprint Initiative is open to companies, businesses and municipalities in the Maitland watershed.

 To join the CFI interested companies and municipalities must commit to preparing a carbon footprint strategy and provide annual updates on their progress towards reducing their carbon footprint.
 Those interested in joining the CFI must also support and undertake measures to sequester carbon through planting trees and/or helping to restore natural areas through the planting of native trees, shrubs and perennials.

-The CFI has developed a logo.
-This logo has been trademarked by Maitland Conservation.
+The CFI developed a logo which has been been trademarked by Maitland Conservation.
 Members of the CFI are permitted to use the logo on their buildings and vehicles once their carbon footprint strategies have been approved by the CFI Leadership Team.

 Short interviews with members of the Carbon Footprint Initiative have been uploaded to YouTube.
 You can find the interviews at: https://www.youtube.com/channel/UC8tVUGI8E2f3mo35b1UQkZg